sagedemage/opengl_window_windows_port/README.md

-# OpenGL Window - Windows Setup
+# OpenGL Window - Windows Port
-Setup guide to setup OpenGL on Windows with Visual Studio 2022.
+Port of the OpenGL window on Windows.
+There is a setup guide to setup OpenGL with Visual Studio 2022 on Windows.

 Download GLFW Windows precompiled binary: https://www.glfw.org/download